MrPieces/Cookbook/recipes/Compiling/Debian.md

     /usr/local/bin/arangosh

-You should add an arangodb user and group (as root), plus make shure it owns these directories:
+You should add an arangodb user and group (as root), plus make sure it owns these directories:

     useradd -g arangodb arangodb
     chown -R arangodb:arangodb /usr/local/var/lib/arangodb3-apps/